ataki/edx-analytics-dashboard/docs/en_us/dashboard/source/performance/Performance_Answers.rst

 five possible answers.
 The report or file contains up to five rows, one for each answer selected by at least one student.

-For problems that enable the randomization feature in Studio, there is one row for each problem-variant-answer combination selected by at least one student.
+For problems that use the randomization feature in Studio, there is one row for each problem-variant-answer combination selected by at least one student.
 For more information about problem randomization, see `Randomization`_.